Hikagejuunin/Loki/README.txt

 1) Have Mudlet installed.
 You can get Mudlet here (https://www.mudlet.org/).

-2) Install the Loki 1.0 package through Mudlets package manger OR import the "loki.1.0.scripts", "loki.1.0.aliases", "loki.1.0.triggers" files into Mudlet.
+2) Install the Loki 1.0 package through Mudlets package manger

 3) Edit the script "Lokisettings" with your own variables in the "--SYSTEM VARS" section.
    The system's functioning depends on you providing your updated variables (equipment, snaketype ...etc)